mulle-nat/mulle-clang/README.md

 ### Ubuntu

-You can install mulle-clang with mulle-lldb via **apt-get** on Ubuntu bionic and trusty:
+You can install mulle-clang with mulle-lldb via **apt-get** on Ubuntu trusty:

 ```
 sudo apt-get update &&